Lyxass/GenericBot/README.md

 Here is a list of the option you have in the env file :
 - TOKEN: Your discord bot token.
 You must create an application on the [discord developer page](https://discord.com/developers/applications) and add a bot to this application.
 You can get your bot token in the bot section.
+- BOT_NAME= The bot name.
+You can name it as you want.
 - BOT_OWNER: The name of the bot owner.
 It will be displayed in the help command (and other commands in the future)
 - ICON_PATH: The path of the icon you want to display.
 It's used in the help command.
 - CHARACTER_FOR_COMMAND : By default, it's the '!' but you can change it if you already have a bot using this character.
 - AUDIO_PATH: The path of your audio folder.
 By default, it is located at the same level as the src folder. **The path must be absolute**
+- VOLUME : The volume of the audio player.
+Default value is 1.
+You can use float and integer (exemple of valid values : 0.2, 0.5, 1, 2)
 ## Need help?
 If you find a bug or you need help configuring this bot, you can create an issue.
 If you are not familiar with GitHub, you can contact me on my email: lucasgazeau@lgazeau.fr Don't hesitate if you have any questions.